-To meet the Social Welfare indicator, your Parent(s) or guardian(s) must have received a means-tested social assistance payment(s) from the Department of Social Protection for at least 26 weeks in the year ending 31 December 2011.
+To meet the Social Welfare indicator, your parent(s) or guardian(s) must have received a means-tested social assistance payment(s) from the Department of Social Protection for at least 26 weeks in the year ending 31 December 2013.

 Why we use Social Welfare Payment(s) as an indicator:

-Receipt of a Social Assistance payment is used as a proxy for low family income in the assessment of eligibility for HEAR.This is possible because certain Social welfare payments are means-tested and only paid to those who who do not have enough income to support themselves.
+Receipt of a Social Assistance payment is used as a proxy for low family income in the assessment of eligibility for HEAR.This is possible because certain Social Welfare payments are means-tested and only paid to those who do not have enough income to support themselves.

 What is a Social Welfare Payment?